AhmedMirza11/shannon-fano/README.md

-This is a simulation for Information theory and coding
+This is a simulation for Shannon Fano Coding technique in Information Theory and Coding.